Follow us:

 Origin also has contingent options to carry an additional $10.6 million of Buru and Rey’s costs over a four-year period.
 Origin has the option to assume operatorship for any significant gas development, as well as any carbon capture and storage development.

-Origin Executive General Manager Integrated Gas, Mark Schubert, said that the company is excited by this opportunity to take an interest in one of Australia’s material onshore exploration and production basins, at an attractive entry cost where significant work has already been undertaken, giving it a short timeline to value.
+Origin Executive General Manager Integrated Gas, Mark Schubert, said the company is excited to take an interest in one of Australia’s material onshore exploration and production basins, at an attractive entry cost where significant work has already been undertaken, giving it a short timeline to value.

 “Origin will now hold positions in three large prospective onshore basins – the Beetaloo, Canning, and Cooper-Eromanga – giving us exposure to conventional and unconventional gas plays and what we believe are the most prospective shale formations in Australia,” Mr Schubert said.